TriangleDataCenter/Taiji-Data-Challenge-II-Docs-Links/README.md

 Please make sure to read the README files before use.

 ## Timelines
 Prior to the official release, TDC II will initially deploy a beta test release.
 During this period, users are encouraged to propose any suggestions regarding the optimization of datasets.
-Please submit your results by Oct, 9, 2025 at the [Results page](http://gr.imech.ac.cn/results/) (register required*).
-All the source parameters will be made public after this date.
+Result collection for this version is planned on Oct, 9, 2025.
+Please submit your results at the [Results page](http://gr.imech.ac.cn/results/) (register required*) or through the email addresses below.
+All the source parameters will be made available after we have generated the summary of results.
+We also plan to continuously update TDC II in the future.

 - **Beta Test Release:** May, 23, 2025
 - **Official Release:** May, 28, 2025
-- **Result Submission Due:** Oct, 9, 2025
+- **Result Collection:** Oct, 9, 2025

 ## Result Submission
 For submission at the [Results page](http://gr.imech.ac.cn/results/), only one account is needed for each team, and individual participants may also register as a single-member team.
 For users unable to access the result submission website, submitting by email is also supported.
 Required in your email: team name, the team members' affiliations, and the team leader (submitter)'s name.
 This ensures that we can publish the result list after the deadline.